Ishitajain1001/churn-prediction-app/README.md

 🔗 [Launch the app on Streamlit Cloud](https://churn-prediction-app-fe7yidjcssfqxpttfksov9.streamlit.app/)

-> 📌 Note: You can also clone this repo and run locally using Streamlit.
+> You can also clone this repo and run locally using Streamlit.

 ---